OTN Data Policies and Guidelines

 OTN’s data policy states:

-• All acoustic receiver metadata (information about the deployments, offloads, and recoveries of listening stations) are made public as soon as is possible.
-The detection data retrieved by these operations are not included in the information that is immediately publicized.
+- All acoustic receiver metadata (information about the deployments, offloads, and recoveries of listening stations) are made public as soon as is possible.

-• Animal tagging metadata and their association with detections on any OTN platform are eligible to, by researcher request, be placed under 2 year embargo, i.e. will be kept private (PI access and designates only) until 2 years following the expiration of the tag (based on estimated tag life as provided by the vendor).
+Animal tagging metadata and their association with detections on any OTN platform are eligible to, by researcher request only, be placed under 2 year embargo, i.e. will be kept private (PI access and designates only) until 2 years following the expiration of the tag (based on estimated tag life as provided by the vendor).
+To request a two-year embargo be added to your data please contact OTNDC@DAL.CA.

 In both states of embargo and publication, the citation and collaborative rights of the data-producing researcher are retained and respected.